 I make mention of this because it is important you know what to expect from each of these advisors.
-In most cases, a CPA or insurance agent would know very little about the wide variety of investments available.
-Registered Investment Advisors, on the other hand, would know very little about the law.
-For example: If you have a million dollars and chose an insurance agent as your sole advisor, you will probably end up putting your money in guaranteed income annuities.
+In some cases, a CPA or insurance agent may know very little about the wide variety of investments available.
+Registered Investment Advisors, on the other hand, may know very little about the law.
+For example: If you have a million dollars and chose an insurance agent as your sole advisor, you may probably end up putting your money in guaranteed income annuities.
 This might be a great thing for some people and not for others.
 And frankly, it’s probably not a good thing for anyone to invest all of their money in these income vehicles.
 Why?
 Because they are and can severely limit the flexibility of your money.
 If you ever needed to get to a chunk of money in addition to your normal income, you might not be able to - or you might blow up all of your guarantees.

 Moreover, advisors can be captive or independent.
 If the advisor is captive, they often have to meet quotas on selling a certain type of product and usually have to follow strict guidelines as to what they can do for you.
 If the advisor is independent, they usually have a choice each time they meet with you to use different products from different companies and have fewer restrictions imposed on what they can do for you, and the investments they can offer.

 Now let’s talk about how they get paid.
 There are two basic methods: fees or commissions.
 Insurance agents and most captive financial planners and investment advisors get paid up front (a commission).
 CPAs, attorneys, and other financial planners and investment advisors might charge fees.
 Some might charge both depending on the situation.
 There are advantages and disadvantages to both.
 A commissionable product or investment might be cheaper over the long run if you are planning to stay invested in it for several years.
 At the same time, it could cost you more.
 Also, if an advisor charges you commission only, they get paid up front.
 The only way they will make money again is by selling you something else.